hashicorp/terraform-provider-google/website/docs/r/compute_region_disk.html.markdown

 * `raw_key` -
   (Optional)
-  Specifies a 256-bit customer-supplied encryption key, encoded in RFC 4648 base64 to either encrypt or decrypt this resource.
+  Specifies a 256-bit customer-supplied encryption key, encoded in RFC 4648 base64 to either encrypt or decrypt this resource.  **Note**: This property is sensitive and will not be displayed in the plan.

 * `sha256` -
   The RFC 4648 base64 encoded SHA-256 hash of the customer-supplied